 This spacious first floor apartment occupies an enviable position just yards from Perranporth's three miles of golden sands and great surf.
-Commanding stunning views of the beach and sand dunes, Glas Mor (Sand Bay No. 9) offers comfortable accommodation for up to four people, located within a small complex of beachside apartments.
+Commanding stunning views of the beach and sand dunes, 9 Sand Bay offers comfortable accommodation for up to four people, located within a small complex of beachside apartments.

 External steps ascend to the entrance and into the apartment.
 The entrance hall leads to the kitchen which has a tiled floor and is well equipped with electric cooker and hob, microwave, fridge/freezer and a combination washer/dryer.

 The lounge/diner provides a large dining table and chairs by the window, perfectly positioned from which to really appreciate the glorious coastal views.
-Two large leather sofas and a comfortable chair, TV and DVD player make the lounge a lovely place to relax.
+Two large leather sofas, TV and DVD player make the lounge a lovely place to relax.

 Two bedrooms sleep four, both with ample storage space.
-Bedroom one has a king-sized bed (5') and bedroom two is furnished with twin beds (3' each).
+Bedroom one has a king-sized bed (5') and a chair, and bedroom two is furnished with twin beds (3' each).
 A fully tiled shower room is fitted with walk-in shower, heated towel rail, WC and basin.

-Only moments from the beach, Glas Mor is also just a short level walk to Perranporth's numerous cafes, shops and bars.
+Only moments from the beach, 9 Sand Bay is also just a short level walk to Perranporth's numerous cafes, shops and bars.

 - Sea view